nextcloud/documentation/user_manual/files/access_webdav.rst

 .. image:: ../images/webdav_gnome3_nautilus.png
    :alt: screenshot of configuring Nautilus file manager to use WebDAV

+If you `configure your Nextcloud account in the GNOME Control Center <../pim/sync_gnome.html>`_ , your files will automatically be mounted by Nautilus as a WebDAV share.

 Accessing files with KDE and Dolphin file manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^